Divorce – struggles, challenges and social stigma women face

 According to the national study “Barriers, remedies and good practices for women’s access to justice in Azerbaijan” (2017), statistics show that there are 63 (12%) female judges, out of 524, 4 (6%) female court presidents out of 74 and 47 (4%) female prosecutors out of 1069.

 As mentioned above, this problem is multidimensional and has negative effects on several different aspects of life.
 Divorced women should be given support on different levels depending on the area of life which is creating a barrier for them to newly establish themselves after the divorce.

-At the beginning of the divorce process many of them experience little to no support from their family and friends.
-They should be offered professional psychological support and counselling during and after the divorce process in order to avoid or decrease the possibility of depression, to empower themselves, find motivation and resources to continue their life and create their own personal plan towards financial independence.
+At the beginning of the divorce process, many experiences little to no support from their family and friends.
+They should be offered professional psychological support and counseling during and after the divorce process, empower themselves, find motivation and resources to continue their life, and create their plan toward financial independence.

 “I would like to have a job, where I won’t quit the next day because of inappropriate offers”

-Provision of different courses such as computer course, English and Russian language course, different vocational education trainings or trainings on establishment of their own business would help them on different levels.
-New skills would help them become more employable and competitive in the labour market.
+The provision of different courses such as computer courses, English and Russian language course, various vocational education training or training on the establishment of their own business would help them on different levels.
+New skills would help them become more employable and competitive in the labor market.
 Acquiring new skills would also serve as a tool for empowerment and gaining self-confidence.

-Series of awareness raising campaigns around gender equality, divorce and perception of women in the society would be a very important step in transformation of the minds in the society.
-Breaking stereotypes and stigma around this matter can’t happen over night and it is a long-term process however it can serve as another empowerment tool for divorced women to recognize their own value and power to independently continue their life without shame and regret regarding their decision.
+A Series of awareness-raising campaigns around gender equality, divorce, and the perception of women in society would be a crucial step in the transformation of the minds in society.
+Breaking stereotypes and stigma around this matter can’t happen overnight.
+It is a long-term process; however,r it can serve as another empowerment tool for divorced women to recognize their value and power to independently continue their life without shame and regret regarding their decision.